 Infant and Toddler Child Care Policy - CACFP Enrollment

 Infants are included in the Child & Adult Care Food Program beginning on their first day of care.
 According to Food Program regulations, children under one year of age must be served breast milk or iron-fortified formula unless written instructions from the child's doctor are on file.
-Amy & Kids Co. offers Target Up & Up Premium brand formula, however you may choose to provide your own formula if you prefer a different brand.
+Amy & Kids Co. offers Walmart's Parent's Choice formula, however you may choose to provide your own formula if you prefer a different brand.
 All parents of infants must fill out the "Parent/Provider Infant Formula Agreement" to specify if breast milk or formula is to be served to their child.

 Infant and Toddler Child Care Policy - Daily Routine